scala/scala3/docs/docs/reference/changed/implicit-conversions.md

 1. An `implicit def` of type `T => S` or `(=> T) => S`
 1. An implicit value of type `ImplicitConverter[T, S]`

+Defining an implicit conversion will emit a warning unless the import `scala.language.implicitConversions` is in scope, or the flag `-language:implicitConversions` is given to the compiler.

 ## Examples

 The first example is taken from `scala.Predef`.
 Thanks to this